Also available in: French

 Should you opt for a down-filled or synthetic sleeping bag?

 When we talk comfort, we’re talking lining.
-Two types are on the market: natural or synthetic.
+Two types are on the market: down-filled or synthetic.

 With regards to synthetic insulated lining, with its equal heat input (in comparison to the down), it will be less compressible.
 However, its moisture-resistant and its maintenance is easier.